-3. Notwithstanding subparagraph 2., a body camera recording may be disclosed by a law enforcement agency:
+3. Notwithstanding subparagraph 2., a body camera recording, or a portion thereof, may be disclosed by a law enforcement agency:

 a.
 In furtherance of its official duties and responsibilities; or b.
 To another governmental agency in the furtherance of its official duties and responsibilities.